Did The Flagship AIG Critical Illness Plan Just Improve Further?

 Child-Specific Conditions Covered Include:

 Adding Group 3 is one of the most valuable for parents or anyone starting a family.
-Knowing that you won’t be reliant on state benefits, you won’t be reliant on state benefits if your child is diagnosed with conditions that will require adaptations to the home, additional support, and any other financial costs.
+Knowing that you won’t be reliant on state benefits if your child is diagnosed with conditions requiring adaptations to the home, additional support, and any other financial costs, you won’t be reliant on state benefits.

 Changes to adult cover

-The revised plan has also enhanced adult cover to cover more cancer types, including skin, cervical, and prostate cancer, which are considered less advanced.
+The revised critical illness protection plan has also enhanced adult cover to cover more cancer types, including skin, cervical, and prostate cancer, which are considered less advanced.
 If someone suffers from less advanced cancer on multiple occasions, they will also pay out multiple times.

 New conditions added paying out in full include: